-The Year 10 History course is an Australian Curriculum course entitled 'The Modern World and Australia' that concludes the overview of history offered from Years 7 to 10.
-Focus is on the study of history through the critical analysis of primary evidence.
+The Year 10 History course is an Australian Curriculum course entitled 'The Modern World and Australia' that focuses on the dramatic changes that happened in the 20th Century.
+The focus is on the study of history through the critical analysis and evaluation of evidence from a range of sources.
 The course contains two depth studies.
 The depth studies topics range from WWII Resistance to Nazism, to Indigenous Rights and Freedoms in Australia.
 The course enables students to extend both their historical knowledge and analytical skills as well as critical thinking skills before they move into their senior subjects.